Specifications For A Manhole Renewal Project

 - The Resinating LLC Serial Number.

-Installation of a Resinating Fiberglass Expansion Liner in a manhole is performed by Resinating LLC itself or an Authorized Resinating Installer.
+Installation of a Resinating Fiberglass Expansion Liner in a manhole is performed by Resinating LLC itself or an Authorized Resinating Installer (ARI).

-During the installation process it is important to use suitable means to lift and set the Resinating Fiberglass Expansion Liners into place in the manholes such that the liners are not subjected to impact loads due to being dropped or being rolled over rocky terrain.
+During the installation process the ARI will use suitable means to lift and set the Resinating Fiberglass Expansion Liners into place in the manholes such that the liners are not subjected to impact loads due to being dropped or rolled over rocky terrain.

 Generally speaking, installation steps include: